Hectormalvarez/install-service/README.md

 # service-setup-script

-A simple bash script to easily set up any installed program as a systemd service on Pop!_OS.
+A simple bash script to easily set up any installed program as a systemd service

 ## Description